danielsuss/hexacordia/content/Chapters/Chapter 3 - The Dangling Tradesman.md

 Hoagle:
 	Hey you guys, considerin' we're travellin' the same way and all, you think you could do a gnome a solid and let me travel with ya?
 My friends cabin is about two days outside of Rorkard.
 ```
 The gang lets [[Hoagle]] tag along.
 And so they continue through the [[Verdant Forest]].

+*Two days later...*

-All seems peaceful, but after a day everyone has a suspicion that something is watching them from within the forest.
-On the second day, when they stop for lunch sat on a log, they can feel the presence again.
+All seems peaceful, but after a couple day of travel everyone has a suspicion that something is watching them from within the forest.
+When they stop for lunch sat on a log, they can feel the presence again.
 ```
 Hoagle:
 	Hey, come out, we know you're there.
 No point in hidin'!